Skip to main content

 Tools Menu

-When a tool is selected from the Tools Menu, it initiates a specific action, which is presented within a modal dialog.
-This dialog is organized into three distinct sections:
+When a tool is selected from the Tools Menu, a modal dialog opens with three sections:

 Help Menu